Andrew Coster

-Early life
+Early life and education

-Coster was born in 1975 or 1976 in Dunedin, and grew up in Auckland.
+Coster was born in 1975 or 1976 in Dunedin, and grew up in Auckland, attending King's College.
 His father is Professor Gregor Coster, the former Dean of the Wellington Faculty of Health.

 Coster holds a Bachelor of Laws (Honours) from the University of Auckland and a Master of Public Management from Victoria University of Wellington.

 Career

-Coster joined the New Zealand Police in 1997 and has worked in both frontline and investigative roles.
-As his career progressed he was appointed to a number of senior roles, including Auckland City Area Commander, South District Commander.
-Prior to his appointment as Commissioner, Coster was the acting Deputy Commissioner: Strategy & Partnerships.
-While in this role he oversaw the development of firearms reforms introduced by the Government following the March 2019 Christchurch mosque shootings.

-In 2004 Coster graduated with a Bachelor of Laws with Honours from the University of Auckland, and worked as a Crown prosecutor for Meredith Connell for less than a year.

-Coster has also spent time at the Ministry of Justice, having been seconded on a two-year term from 2016 to 2018 as the Deputy Chief Executive for the Ministry.
+Coster joined the New Zealand Police in 1997.
+While serving, Coster studied law at the University of Auckland, and briefly left the Police to work for Meredith Connell as a Crown prosecutor.
+He returned to the Police in 2005 in a supervisory position and went on to serve as Auckland City Area Commander, from 2009 to 2013, and Southern District Commander, from 2013 to 2015.
+At the time, he was the youngest district commander ever appointed.

+After attaining the Wellington-based position of assistant commissioner for strategy and transformation in 2015, Coster was seconded to the Ministry of Justice in 2016 where he was a deputy chief executive leading a court reform project.
+Returning to the Police in 2018, Coster was an acting deputy commissioner, during which time he was involved with weapons reforms following the March 2019 Christchurch mosque shootings.

 Police Commissioner

 Coster was appointed as the Commissioner of the New Zealand Police on 9 March 2020.
 Another candidate as Commissioner was Mike Clement, the then-Deputy Commissioner.
 He started his term on 3 April 2020 at age 44, becoming the youngest person to assume the role.

 In mid-February 2021, Coster's efforts to combat gang and gun violence was criticised by the National Party's Justice spokesperson Simon Bridges, who described Coster as a "wokester commissioner" in a Twitter post.
 On 25 February, Coster defended the Police's "policing by consent" policies in response to criticism by Bridges during a Justice select committee hearing at the New Zealand Parliament.

-During the 2022 Wellington protests, Coster unsuccessfully attempted to convince anti-vaccine mandate protesters to voluntarily remove their illegally parked vehicles from the area around the New Zealand Parliament in mid February 2022.
+During the 2022 Wellington protest, Coster unsuccessfully attempted to convince anti-vaccine mandate protesters to voluntarily remove their illegally parked vehicles from the area around the New Zealand Parliament in mid February 2022.
 After protesters refused to vacate the Parliament grounds, he ruled out pursuing enforcement action against protesters due to concerns about violence.
 Coster instead announced that Police would pursue a policy of "negotiation and de-escalation."
 Coster's decision to rule out "enforcement action" was criticised by the National Party's police spokesman Mark Mitchell, who claimed that Coster had lost credibility as Police Commissioner.
 On 2 March, Police evicted the remaining anti-mandate protesters following a violent riot.

+In its review of the policing of the protest, the Independent Police Conduct Authority found that, despite a range of recommendations for change, Police did a good job and served the public of New Zealand well in dealing with a difficult and complex set of events.